The 8 elements of a story are: character, setting, plot, conflict, theme, point-of-view, tone and style.

 These story elements form the backbone of any good novel or short story.
 If you know the 8 elements, you can write and analyze stories more effectively.

 The 8 Elements of a Story

-There may be just one setting, such as in a short story that only takes place in a single room of a house.
+The first of the story elements is the story setting.
+All stories have a setting.
+The setting includes the time and place in which the story will be taking place.
+There may be just one story setting, such as in a short story that only takes place in a single room of a house.
 Or, there may be many different settings spanning many locations and times, such as stories that span generations or that have characters who travel the globe.

-Some stories mix up the past, present and future to tell a compelling story.
-Back to the Future does this effectively.
+In regards to time, stories can be set in the past, present, future, or even a mix of the three.
+For example, Back to the Future uses all three settings.
 Marty McFly travels back and forward in time, capturing the audience’s imagination as settings and time zones change from scene to scene.

-Things to consider when looking at the sense of place in a story include:
+Authors also need to create compelling place-based settings in their stories.
+Things to consider when looking at the sense of place in a novel or short story include:

 Which nation, if any, will form the backdrop of your story?
 If it’s a fantasy story, you may be able to create your own magical land.